romikoops/polaris_clone/client/Start.md

 > cd into the „client“ folder and run `npm install` and finally `npm start`.
 Now the application should be running on localhost:8080!

-## Reset databases
+## Reset database

-> rake db:drop db:create db:migrate db:seed:demo db:seed:trucking_pricing
+> rake db:drop db:create db:migrate db:seed:geometries db:seed:demo db:seed:trucking_pricing

----